nickpascucci/verso/README.md

-# Verso / Recto - A Different Approach to Literate Programming
+# verso|recto - A Different Approach to Literate Programming

 > Literate programming is the art of preparing programs for human readers.